finxter/PeerBrain/README.md

 ![peerbrain2](https://user-images.githubusercontent.com/24318892/221877274-dc8420e6-36b2-4c20-be60-13669c9221bd.png)
 7. After successful login, you will be able to see the Main menu as below:
 ![peerbrain3](https://user-images.githubusercontent.com/24318892/221877324-690cecee-042e-4ea5-82a6-b7cbffdf622e.png)
+8. Make sure you have generated the keys prior exploring the application.
+To generate keys Navigate to Account details section, select generate the keys(2nd option).

 Congratulations :tada: and Thanks for making it till here.
 Please free feel to explore the application menu :relaxed:.
 Happy journey!